Iceland Work Visa Process – Skill Shortage Jobs

 Where can I find the skill shortage of jobs in Iceland?

-You can look through a number of official government websites and portals, each with a different set of information and job postings, to identify skill shortage employment in Iceland:
+You can look through many official government websites and portals, each with a different set of information and job postings, to identify skill shortage employment in Iceland:

 • Vinnumálastofnun (Directorate of Labour): The Directorate of Labour, Vinnumálastofnun, offers information on job openings, work permits, and skill shortages in Iceland.
 Visit here.